Kabaike Station: Platforms

-Adjacent stations

 Station history

 Kabaike Station was opened on June 19, 1913 as a station on the Aichi Electric Railway Company.
 The Aichi Electric Railway became part of the Meitetsu group on August 1, 1935.
 The station has been unattended since February 1968.
 In January 2005, the Tranpass system of magnetic fare cards with automatic turnstiles was implemented.

 Passenger statistics

 In fiscal 2016, the station was used by an average of 1,232 passengers daily (boarding passengers only).